Tomcats (2001 film): Plot

 Natalie visits him and agrees to go in with his plan on the basis that she gets half the money.
-He finds out that Kyle's memory of Natalie and his night together left out some important details, notably when Natalie woke up Kyle had bolted, leaving her with a bag of quarters to get a cab home.
+He finds out that Kyle's memory of Natalie and his night together left out some important details, notably that, when Natalie woke up, Kyle had bolted, leaving her with a bag of quarters to get a cab home.

 Michael and Natalie decide to spend time together investigating Kyle in order to ensure their plan works.
 It all appears to be working until Michael realizes he is falling in love with Natalie.
 Natalie too is falling for Michael, but decides to go ahead with marrying Kyle.
 During the bachelor party, Kyle informs Michael that he has no intention of quitting womanizing and believes Natalie to be the perfect stay-at-home wife.

 Before Michael can act and prevent the wedding, he is knocked unconscious by a bowling ball.
 He wakes up and discovers that his clothes are missing.
 He grabs some clothing from an unconscious stripper and tries to run to the civic hall to prevent the marriage.
 After a number of misadventures, Michael finally arrives, but learns that he is too late and Kyle has already married Natalie.
 He leaves, somewhat dejected.

 Michael goes on to claim the fund and thereby settles his debt with Carlos.
 He later bumps into Kyle who is on a date with another girl and punches him as he believes Kyle to be cheating on Natalie.
 Kyle beats up Michael and then discloses that he has split with Natalie.
 On their wedding night, she knocked him unconscious and when he woke up, he found a bag of quarters.
 Michael runs off to find Natalie and finds her again working undercover.
 He proposes that they date and he gives up his tomcat ways.
 The pair ultimately marry.
 Kyle ends up with the librarian Michael was with earlier.

 Cast

+Production

+In March 2000, it was reported that Joe Roth was in negotiations to acquire Tomcats, a script to be written and directed by Gregory Poirier, which would be the first film from Roth's unnamed forthcoming company.
+Shannon Elizabeth and Jerry O'Connell were both reportedly in talks to star in the film.
+The following month, Jake Busey was in final negotiations to play the third lead.